awsdocs/amazon-comprehend-developer-guide/doc_source/async-pii-console.md

 The new job appears in the job list with the status field showing the status of the job\.
 The field can be `IN_PROGRESS` for a job that is processing, `COMPLETED` for a job that has finished successfully, and `FAILED` for a job that has an error\.
 You can click on a job to get more information about the job, including any error messages\.

 When the job is completed, Amazon Comprehend stores the analysis results in the output Amazon S3 location that you specified for the job\.
-For a description of the analysis results for each insight type, see [Insights](concepts-insights.md)\.
+For a description of the analysis results, see [Detecting PII entities](how-pii.md)\.